-Be The Match Registry follows strict confidentiality guidelines, based on U.S. federal laws, to protect the privacy of both you and your donor.
-Other countries also have confidentiality guidelines.
+Be The Match Registry follows strict confidentiality policies, based on U.S. federal laws, to protect the privacy of both you and your donor.
+Other countries also have confidentiality policies.

 - During the first year after transplant, most centers allow anonymous communication, such as letters, cards and gifts, between you and your donor.

 - Some registries allow direct contact between donors and recipients if both you and your donor consent, but the waiting period varies by country.

 - Some centers do not allow any direct contact between recipients and donors.

 - All cord blood donations are anonymous from the time they are donated.
 So if you received a cord blood transplant, you will not be able to have any contact with your donor.

 Please be assured that direct contact between recipients and donors is a choice, not an obligation.
 For many reasons, you or your donor may choose to not have any contact with each other.
 Transplant and donation are very personal emotional experiences, which people deal with in different ways.